istiaquehussain/mcp-demo/Readme.txt

-This project is setup for a demo of MCP.
-It includes sample implementation of
+This project is set up for a demo of MCP.
+It includes a sample implementation of
-1. Spring based MCP server UserManagementService
+1. UserManagementService - a Spring-based MCP server
-2. Spring based MCP server OrderManagementService
+2. OrderManagementService - a Spring-based MCP server
-3. Python based MCP server email-service
+3. email-service - a Python-based MCP server
-4. Python base MCP client
+4. Python based MCP client

 -------------------------UserManagementService-----------------------------------------
-This provides a sample spring based MCP server implemetaion .
+This provides a sample spring based MCP server implementaion .
 The source path location ./UserManagementService.
 It provides 4 functions (In MCP world they are called tools)

 1. getUserIdForFirstName(String firstName) // Retrieves user id for a given user first name